 - International Trade and Commerce: Increasing international business opportunities in the City, fostering San Francisco’s award-winning Sister City program and attracting and expanding international airlines in partnership with San Francisco International Airport

-For the past 5 years he has served as the President of the San Francisco Housing Authority Commission leading the oversight body as the Authority and City implement a re-envisioning process to rehabilitate over 3400 units of public housing with $750 million in improvements and transferring ownership and management to affordable housing providers to best serve low income communities.
+Joaquín is also the President of the San Francisco Housing Authority Commission, leading the oversight body as the Authority and City implement a re-envisioning process to rehabilitate over 3,400 units of public housing with $750 million in improvements, leading to the transfer of ownership to affordable housing providers to best serve low-income communities.

-Prior to his recent appointments, Joaquin served as Director of the Mayor's Office of Neighborhood Services (MONS) under Mayor Edwin M. Lee.
-Under former Mayor Gavin Newsom, Joaquin served as the Liaison to the Latino and American Indian communities and to districts nine and eleven.
+Previously, Joaquín has served as Director the San Francisco Invest in Neighborhoods initiative, Director of the Mayor’s Office of Neighborhood Services, and Liaison to the San Francisco Latino and American Indian communities and to Supervisorial Districts Nine and Eleven.
 He is a current participant in the Government Alliance for Racial Equity program and serves as Chair of the Equity, Diversity and Inclusion Committee for the American Conservatory Theatre (A.C.T.).
-Joaquin is a graduate of Stanford University and New York University's Tisch School of the Arts.
+Joaquín is a graduate of Stanford University and New York University's Tisch School of the Arts.
 He lives in the Outer Mission with his wife, Ruibo Qian.